SummaryRead the full fact sheet

 - long-standing cracks in the teeth

-Complications of tooth pulp infection
+Complications of tooth pulp/root canal infection

 Diagnosis of tooth pulp problems

 The dentist will listen to your symptoms, examine your teeth and perform other investigations including taking x-rays.
-These x-rays also help the dentist to plan for the root canal treatment by revealing the number, size, shape and depth of the roots, which shows how complicated the procedure may be.
+These x-rays also help the dentist to plan for the root canal treatment by showing the number, size, shape and depth of the roots, which shows how complicated the procedure may be.

 Root canal procedure